 David joined Trailblazer in 2015 as an assistant editor.
 He handles media management, syncing and grouping all of incoming footage, transcribing audio files and editing selects, string-ups, and webisodes.

 Christine is a fireball and a peacemaker.
 She has great working relationships with national networks, including Discovery, PBS, DIY & TLC to name a few.
 She never misses a beat in making sure everyone has their marching orders to ensure every episode of every show hits that airdate!

 Although she now calls Raleigh home, don’t let that fool you.
-Christine is masterful at escaping; she’s lived in the Deep South, on a boat in Fiji, in many tents, on numerous Australian couches, in a yurt in Oregon and on a hilltop in Italy.
+She’s lived on a boat in Fiji, in many tents, on numerous Australian couches, in a yurt in Oregon and on a hilltop in Italy.
 And when not exploring new territory, or at least dreaming about it, you can find her in a restaurant or the kitchen, eating and making items from scratch that are far more easily purchased at the grocery store.